vieitesss/vieitesss.github.io/_posts/2025-11-23-Deploy-services-with-Tailscale-sidecar.md

 When I thought about buying a Raspberry Pi, I wanted to use it as a home server to host various services.
 This made me think about **how to access those services remotely**.
 After some research, I found [Tailscale](https://tailscale.com/), a VPN solution that allows secure access to devices over the Internet.

-Tailscale lets you have your own private network, know as a **tailnet**, where all your devices can communicate securely.
+Tailscale lets you have your own private network, known as a **tailnet**, where all your devices can communicate securely.
 This is perfect for my use case, as I want to access my Raspberry Pi services from anywhere without exposing them directly to the Internet.

 I already knew that I would use Docker Compose to manage my services, so the challenge was **how to integrate Tailscale with Docker Compose**.